Soil and Groundwater Remediation

 • No need to dissolve prior to use as compared to solid material.

-• REMOTOX® is manufactured in an inspected and certified organic facility here in the United States.
+• REMOTOX is manufactured in a USDA certified organic facility here in the United States.

 The US EPA has identified Calcium Polysulfide as a reagent suitable for use in in-situ chemical reduction (ISCR), stabilization and solidification of multiple contaminants.
 Several abstracts and studies are available through CLU-IN Technologies, the Hazardous Waste Clean-Up Information website, sponsored by the US EPA.